MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     A few important notes on the code above:

-    - Import Gigya module here from the original third-party Gigya SDK and now can access any member of the framework.
+    - Importing the `Gigya` module here from the original third-party Gigya SDK allows access to any member of the framework.
     - Mark SwiftFrameworkProxy class with the `@objc` attribute specifying a name, otherwise a unique unreadable name will be generated, such as `_TtC19SwiftFrameworkProxy19SwiftFrameworkProxy`.
 The type name should be clearly defined because it will be used later by its name.
     - Inherit the proxy class from `NSObject`, otherwise it won't be generated in the Objective-C header file.
     - Mark all the members to be exposed as `public`.